 Q / How big is Belize?

-A / In terms of population, Belize has less than 300,000 permanent residents.
-Results from the 2010 census are not available yet.
+A / In terms of population, Belize has less than 400,000 permanent residents.
 Its physical size is roughly the size of Massachusetts, or about two thirds the size of Belgium.
 Belize has around 240 miles of coastline on the Caribbean.